nus-cs2103-AY2122S1/ip/docs/README.md

 ### `find` - Find tasks matching input

-Tasks with specified words will be added.
+Tasks that match the string given will be shown.

 Example of usage: